I work at the intersection of community

 Jennie works as part of places shaping teams and leads engagement and research projects including ‘This Is For The Majority’, an evidence base & design guidance for gender inclusion in London Borough Tower Hamlets and 'Future Stories’, a highly consultative placemaking and spatial design strategy, which showed how to reimagine our town centres, putting people and culture at their heart.
 Jennie is a public practice alum and RTPI Woman Of Influence.

-Recent conferences Empowering spaces: Planning for inclusive built environments, RTPI East, Cambridge University.
+Empowering spaces: Planning for inclusive built environments, RTPI East, Cambridge University.
 March 2025.

 Co-production round table, Arup / Future of London Feb 2024.